A selection of my work

 Personal | 2021 - 2024 | Design, Constructor

-Building a house isn’t your typical weekend project, it was way bigger than anything I’ve done before.
+Building a house isn't your typical weekend project - it was way bigger than anything I'd done before.
 However, with my experience as a designer I was able to use an iterative design process.
-I’ve created the whole house in a 3D environment which enabled us to quickly iterate on the floor plans.
-It also allowed us to get a feeling of the space in VR, long before the first pillars went into the ground.
+I created the whole house in a 3D environment which enabled us to quickly iterate on floor plans and get a feeling of the space in VR, long before the first pillars went into the ground.

-During the construction phase I’ve continued to make use of my digital skills to sketch interior ideas, electric and plumbing plans, and construction details.
-These documents helped prevent mistakes and helped achieving tighter integrations, resulting in a more beautiful and unique home.
+During construction I continued using my digital skills to sketch interior ideas, create electrical and plumbing plans, and detailed construction drawings.
+These documents prevented costly mistakes and achieved tighter integrations, resulting in a more beautiful and unique home.

 Strategic directions for a new category of smartphones